Monthly newsletter: Read the latest issue

 Important: This is meant to provide a brief overview of the curriculum.
 For complete course policies and requirements, see the University Catalog.

-KCUMB offers a research program for the master of science in biomedical sciences degree, which is ideal for individuals who are interested in careers as research scientists.
+KCU offers a research program for the master of science in biomedical sciences degree, which is ideal for individuals who are interested in careers as research scientists.

 This program includes coursework in the following disciplines, such as biochemistry, cell biology, genetics, research design and ethics, research instrumentation and methodology, biostatistics, epidemiology and molecular biology.